plone/plone_best_practices_discussion/docs/tox/basic_structure.rst

-Basic Strcuture
+Basic Structure
 ===============

-TOX follows the UNIX philosphy to do only one thing and do that right.
+TOX follows the UNIX philosophy to do only one thing and do that right.
 One second philosophy element is also followed, the configuration by a text files: the tox.ini files.

 tox.ini files are very similar to zc.buildout's buildout.cfg.
 They start with a general ``tox`` section that has a ``envlist`` parameter list comparable to ``buildout``'s ``parts`` list